GREEN Architectural Masterpiece

 The Bullitt Center has implemented an energy and water efficiency strategy, as detailed in the Living Building Challenge; and even has composting toilets!

 Features of the Bullitt Center

-In a nutshell, the building meets the net zero energy standard; and all of the building's energy needs are supplied on site.
-The 575 rooftop solar panels on The Bullitt Center's roof actually generate MORE energy than the building requires, especially during summer months; so electricity is sol back to the municipal grid in a process known as net metering.
-The Bulitt Center exclusively uses energy efficient structures, equipment, and systems.
-These include air tight construction, triple-paned windows, and advanced insulation.
-In addition, energy efficient lighting, digital lighting/ power controls, and high-performance appliances and HVAC are used.
+In a nutshell, the building meets the net zero energy standard - all of the building's energy needs are supplied on-site.
+The 575 rooftop solar panels on The Bullitt Center's roof actually generate MORE energy than the building requires, especially during summer months; so electricity is sold back to the municipal grid in a process known as net metering.

 Here is a brief snippet from the U.S. Department of Energy about zero net energy buildings -

 "Zero energy buildings combine energy efficiency and renewable energy generation to consume only as much energy as can be produced onsite through renewable resources over a specified time period.
 Achieving zero energy is an ambitious yet increasingly achievable goal that is gaining momentum across geographic regions and markets.
 Private commercial property owners have a growing interest in developing zero energy buildings to meet their corporate goals, and in response to regulatory mandates, federal government agencies and many state and local governments are beginning to move toward zero energy building targets."
 FROM - energy.gov/eere/buildings/zero-energy-buildings

 The Bullitt Center has operable windows that are designed to allow occupants to maximize the use of natural daylight, and minimize glare.
 Another commendable feature of this green building is its revolutionary rainwater collection system.